ima18h/BHBot/README.md

 # BHBot, ima18h's version
 I mostly added functionality and also maintained it so that it would work with updated versions of the game.
 This version is deprecated and, I believe, doesn't work anymore.
+The original authors repository is also archived.

+At the time, I was not using git.
+After all this time I thought it would be a good idea to put this in a repo.
+To do this I cloned the original repo by ilpersi and went back to the commit that I had used.

 ## What is BHBot?
 BHBot is a program that automates different aspects of the [Bit Heroes](http://www.kongregate.com/games/juppiomenz/bit-heroes) game.